Tenerife: Religion

-As with the rest of Spain, Tenerife is largely Roman Catholic.
+As with the rest of Spain, Tenerife is largely Catholic.
 However, the practice of other religions and denominations has increasingly expanded on the island due to tourism and immigration, as Islam, Hinduism, Buddhism, Evangelicalism, Judaism and Afro-American religion.
 Minority religions are stationed in the island: Chinese Religions, Baháʼí and the neopaganism native form, the Church of the Guanche People, among others.
+Christianity and Judaism arrived in the island with the Spanish conquest.

-An important Roman Catholic festival is the celebration of the feast day associated with the Virgin of Candelaria, patron saint of the Canary Islands, who represents the union of the Guanche and Spanish cultures.
+An important Catholic festival is the celebration of the feast day associated with the Virgin of Candelaria, patron saint of the Canary Islands, who represents the union of the Guanche and Spanish cultures.
 The Guanches became devoted to a Black Madonna that Christian missionaries from Lanzarote and Fuerteventura left on a beach near the present-day Villa Mariana de Candelaria, which gave rise to the legends and stories associated with the Virgin.
 These legends fueled the cult of the Virgin and the pilgrimages to Candelaria that have existed to this day on the island.
-Another cult to the Virgin Mary exists in the form of Our Lady of Los Remedios (la Virgen de Los Remedios), who is patron of the island and Roman Catholic diocese of Tenerife (Diócesis Nivariense).
+Another cult to the Virgin Mary exists in the form of Our Lady of Los Remedios (la Virgen de Los Remedios), who is patron of the island and Catholic diocese of Tenerife (Diócesis Nivariense).

 In Tenerife were born two Catholic saints who were of the greatest missionaries in the Americas: Peter of Saint Joseph Betancur and José de Anchieta.
 The first was a missionary in Guatemala and founder of Order of Our Lady of Bethlehem (the first religious order of the Americas), the second was a missionary in Brazil, and was one of the founders of São Paulo and of Rio de Janeiro.
 It also highlights the figure of the mystic Mary of Jesus de León y Delgado.
 This nun died with a reputation for holiness and is highly revered throughout the Canary Islands.
 Her body is intact in the Convent of Santa Catalina de Siena in San Cristóbal de La Laguna.

-Principal Roman Catholic places of worship on the island include:
+Principal Catholic places of worship on the island include: